corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 java -jar bundled.jar -f identity-manager.conf
 ```

-Upon successful startup, you should see the following details printed to the console:
+Upon successful start-up, you should see the following details printed to the console:

 ```guess
 Deduced Identity Manager Service from provided configuration file...